Franck Lepage

 Franck Lepage is one of the founders of Workers' co-operative of popular education 'Le Pavé' (self-disbanded in 2014) in France.
-An activist of popular education, he was until 2000 managing director of programmes in community centers and research specialist with 'Institut national de la jeunesse et de l'éducation populaire'.
+Franck was an activist of popular education, until 2000 director of programs at the French Federation of Youth and Culture Centers and associate research fellow at the National Institute of Youth and Popular Education.

-He criticises the role of Culture and Arts in french society in a conference called "Inculture(s) 1 – L'éducation populaire, monsieur, ils n'en ont pas voulu…" (Inculture(s) 1 – Popular Education, Sir, they did not want any of it...)- He also played on stage in a « conférence gesticulée » (a new concept of gesticulate conference), that became more and more popular from 2006 to 2014.
+He criticises the role of Culture and Arts in French society in a conference called "Inculture(s) 1 – L'éducation populaire, monsieur, ils n'en ont pas voulu…" (Inculture(s) 1 – Popular Education, Sir, they did not want any of it...)- He also played on stage in a "conférence gesticulée" (a new concept of gesticulate conference), that became more and more popular from 2006 to 2014.

 In 2010, under the same format as one-man-shows, Franck Lepage started "Inculture(s) – 2", in which he touches on teaching, and then on social protection in "Inculture(s) − 5" with Gaël Tanguy, based on the theoretical work of Bernard Friot.
 With the developing network of Workers' co-operatives of Popular Education, especially 'La Grenaille', Le Pavé of Rennes, L'orage of Grenoble, Le vent debout of Toulouse and L'engrenage of Tours, he contributes to creating other gesticulate conferences.
 About a hundred conferences are then created by the end of 2014.